 At the very most, 20 percent of your Beagle's calories can come from treats.
 The reaming 80 percent needs to be reserved for their normal dog food.

-Things To Look For In Dog Food
+Things To Look for In Dog Food for Beagles

 In addition to feeding your pup the right amount of dog food, you need to provide them with a nutrient-rich formula.
 Inferior dog foods are packed with bad ingredients and unnecessary filler that can do more harm than good.

-Protein should be at the top of your dog food's ingredients list.
+Protein should be at the top of your Beagle dog food's ingredients list.
 At the very least, Beagles need to eat a formula that's made up of 18 percent protein.
 This is the bare minimum for all dog breeds.
 It's always recommended to go with recipes that have even more.

 As long as it's easy to identify, it should be good for your dog.
 Meat meals are also acceptable.
 However, you should avoid overly processed meat sources and mystery ingredients.